anonymous-repo1/misdetect/README.md

 python main.py covertype 0.3 random M_W_M
 ```
 If you need to run the algorithms on other dataset, simply change the dataset name `covertype` into other names such as `uscensus`, `credit`, `airline`, `mobile`, `heart`, `eeg`, `wine` and `hotel`.

+After running the above command, we can obtain the final results corresponding to different algorithms.
+As shown in <a href = "#-result1">figure1</a> and <a href = "#-result2">figure2</a>.
+For each algorithm, we repeat the experiment 10 times and use the average of the 10 different experimental results as the final output result.